Home / Toolbox Talks / Working Safely Near Welding Toolbox Talk

 • Protect Hearing in Noisy Areas – If welding is happening in a loud work environment, earplugs or earmuffs should be worn to prevent hearing damage.

-• Stay Alert to Your Surroundings – Workers should always know where welding is taking place and avoid walking through active welding zones without proper PPE.
+• Stay Alert to Your Surroundings – Workers should always know where welding is taking place and avoid walking through active welding zones without appropriate personal protective equipment (PPE).

 Creating a Safer Worksite Near Welding Areas